Salmon run: Deterioration

 The physical condition of the salmon deteriorates the longer they remain in fresh water.
 Once the salmon have spawned, most of them deteriorate rapidly (a.k.a. "spawned out") and soon die.
 Some deteriorating salmon are still alive, but their bodies have already begun the process of rotting, and these deteriorating salmon are sometimes colloquially called "zombie fish".
 This is because upstream freshwater bodies (especially creeks) typically do not have sufficient food available for the adult salmon diet, and they have used large amounts of energy swimming upriver, thus exhausting their own internal nutrient reserves.
 Spawning salmon also have programmed senescence, which is "characterized by immunosuppression and organ deterioration", making them more vulnerable to diseases.
 Most zombie fish die within days of spawning, but some can last up to a couple of weeks.
-Once the salmon die in the river, they are either scavenged by other animals, or they decompose and release inorganic nutrients to the planktons in the river and the riparian vegetations in the floodplains.
+Once the salmon die in the river, they are either scavenged by other animals, or they decompose and release inorganic nutrients to the plankton in the river and the riparian vegetation in the floodplain.

 The Pacific salmon are a classic example of a semelparous animal, which reproduce only once in their lifetime.
 Semelparity is sometimes called "big bang" reproduction, since the single reproductive event of semelparous organisms is usually large and fatal to the spawners.
 It is an evolutionary strategy that concentrates all available resources into maximizing reproduction, at the expense of individual organism's life, which is common among insects but rare among vertebrates.
 All six species of Pacific salmons live for many years in the ocean before swimming to the freshwater stream of its birth, spawning, and then dying.
 Most Atlantic salmon also die after spawning, but about 5 to 10% (mostly female) return to the ocean where they can recover and spawn again the next season.